domichal/launcher/README.md

 ### Icons

-If you tried to organise things on GameShell your way previously, you know that now it should be time for some folder traversing to be done to add icons in.
-But no, you don't have to!
-You can just drop all the icons in the root folder of your menu (or skin, whatever your preference is).
+If you tried to organise things on GameShell your way previously, you know that now it should be time for some folder traversing to be done to move icons where they should be.
+But guess what, you don't have to do it anymore!

-*mylauncher* is modified to look for icons in application launcher parent folders (up to two levels up by default, so if you want to grow big trees in your menu, you will need to increase it - look for this line: ``allowed = "../.."`` in the ``skin manager.py``)
+*mylauncher* is modified to look for icons in application launcher parent folders, same for both skins as well as menu folders (up to two levels up by default, so if you want to grow big trees in your menu, you will need to increase it - look for this line: ``allowed = "../.."`` in the ``skin manager.py``), so just drop all the icons to the menu root!
+I know, it's quite neat, right?

 # Configuration

-Just a bit of.
+Just a tony bit of.
-All the launcher related settings (both) can be found in ``sys.py/myconfig.py`` and perhaps the comments will make it clear of what these settings change.
+All the launcher related settings (both of them) can be found in ``sys.py/myconfig.py`` and perhaps the comments will make it clear of what these settings change.
 ```
 # The values below will make the launcher behave/look like original
 #